‘Vikings’ Season 6: Hvitserk Just Might Be The Quiet Achiever

 As pointed out by TV Fanatic, Hvitserk (Marco Ilso) has had a rough time in Season 6 of Vikings.
 Using drugs and alcohol as a way to deal with the loss of his girlfriend at the behest of his brother, Ivar the Boneless (Alex Hogh Andersen), Hvitserk recently ended up accidentally killing Lagertha (Katheryn Winnick).

 As a result of this death, last week’s episode of Vikings saw Lagertha’s son, Bjorn Ironside (Alexander Ludwig), dealing with his half-brother, according to a previous article by The Inquisitr.
 While it initially looked as though Hvitserk would be burned alive at the stake, it was revealed that Bjorn and Ubbe (Jordan Patrick Smith) had devised a plan.
-As flames licked at the son of Ragnar (Travis Fimmel), Bjorn indicated to Ubbe and he threw an ax that then chopped through his brother’s ropes and freed him.
+As flames licked at the son of Ragnar (Travis Fimmel), Bjorn indicated to Ubbe and he threw an ax that then chopped through the ropes holding his brother and freed him.

 After this event, Bjorn then made Hvitserk an outcast, much in the way he had with the supporters of Ivar previously in Vikings.
 While it seems likely that Hvitserk, who is still suffering from substance abuse, will die thanks to the harsh winter elements, some fans wonder if his expulsion with actually lead to Hvitserk finally confronting Ivar and killing him as he has previously stated he would like to do.

 Lagertha, a famous shieldmaiden, was an unlikely victim to Hvitserk’s.
 However, a prophecy by the Seer (John Kavanagh) did state that she would fall as a result of a son of Ragnar Lothbrok.
-Now, with that death, it could give Hvitserk the confidence to overcome his addictions as somehow manage to kill his brother as well.
+Now, with that death, it could give Hvitserk the confidence to overcome his addictions and somehow manage to kill his brother as well.

 As yet, there is very little evidence of Hvitserk’s fate in the upcoming promo for Episode 9 of Vikings.
 However, it is known that Rus raiders are intent on attacking Scandinavia and the devastating results of one raiding party have already been discovered by King Harald Finehair (Peter Franzen).
 In addition, a trade group from Kattegat has also previously reported a Rus group in the vicinity.
 Viewers also know that Ivar the Boneless is currently staying with the Rus Oleg (Danila Kozlovsky) in Kiev.